Ed-Pavlov/Binstate/.build/nuget-readme.md

 # Binstate

-Binstate is a simple but yet powerful state machine for .NET.
-Thread safe.
-Supports async methods.
-Supports hierarchically nested states.
+**Binstate** is a simple but yet powerful thread-safe, hierarchical state machine for .NET.
+Features include support for async methods, argument passing, state serialization, and more.

 #### See documentation for full details
 https://github.com/Ed-Pavlov/Binstate#readme

 ## Features

-* ### Thread safety
+### Thread safety

 The state machine is fully thread safe and allows calling any method from any thread.

-* ### Control on what thread enter and exit actions are executed
+### Control on what thread enter and exit actions are executed

-  Binstate don't use it's own thread to execute transitions.
-It gives an application full control over the threading model of the state machine.
+**Binstate** doesn't use its own thread to execute actions.
+It gives an application full control over the threading model of the state machine, and only you decide will it be a passive or an active state machine.

 * ### Support async methods

+      .OnEnter(
+        new Func<Task<string>>( async () =>
+        {
+          var result = await HttGetRequest();
+          return GetOpponentName(result);
+        }
+       )

 * ### Hierarchically nested states

-  Supports hierarchically nested states, see "Elevator" example.
+      builder
+        .DefineState(States.OnFloor)
+        .AsSubstateOf(States.Healthy) // set parent state
+        .OnEnter(AnnounceFloor)

 * ### Conditional transitions using C# not DSL

-  Instead of introducing conditional transition into state machine's DSL like

-  ❌

-      .If(CallDialled, Ringing, () => IsValidNumber)
-      .If(CallDialled, Beeping, () => !IsValidNumber);

-      // or
-      .If(CheckOverload).Goto(MovingUp)
-      .Otherwise().Execute(AnnounceOverload)

-  Binstate allows using C#

-  ✔️

       .AddTransition(CallDialed, () => IsValidNumber ?
 Ringing : Beeping)